-- 2.26.12 By 1 June 2022 all licensed taxis and private hire vehicles must have the ability to to enable passengers to pay by credit or debit card.
-The system must be capable of providing the option to the passenger to supply a receipt to an email address or alternative communication for a receipt. - 2.26.13 Licence holders are reminded that they are data handlers when dealing with personal information such as names, addresses, email addresses and telephone numbers and must comply with the requirements of data protection regulations and GDPR.
-Breaches of data protection regulations may impact on the ability to hold a licence with the Council. - 2.27 Trailers - 2.27.1 Trailers may only be used with the prior approval of the Council and then subject to the following requirements: - (i) the driver's DVLA driving licence must cover the categories that allow the towing of trailers, - (ii) the trailer must at all times comply with all requirements of road traffic legislation and the current Road Vehicles (Construction and Use) Regulations, - (iii) the vehicle insurance must include cover for towing a trailer, - (iv) trailers must not be left unattended anywhere on the highway, - (v) a suitable lid or other approved means of enclosure shall be fitted to secure and cover the contents of the trailer whenever in use; - (vi) trailers must display an identical licence plate to the licensed vehicle, - (vii) trailers cannot be used on a taxi rank and should only be used for specific prebooked journeys, not whilst plying for hire. - 2.28 Disability access - 2.28.1 In the case of all licensed vehicles which are built or adapted for disabled passengers, the design of the vehicle should ordinarily ensure that any wheelchair is loaded from the side rather than the rear of the vehicle.
-Whilst the Council prefer vehicles to be loaded Bedford Borough Council from the side it is aware that rear-loading vehicles better suit certain types of motorised wheelchair, therefore each vehicle will be assessed on its own merits.
+- 2.26.12 By 1 April 2022 all licensed taxis and private hire vehicles must be fitted with a credit or debit card reader to enable passengers the option to pay by credit or debit card.
+The card reader/device must be capable of providing the option to the passenger to supply an email address or alternative communication for a receipt or capable of printing a receipt.
+All passengers should be provided with a receipt unless they advise the driver that they do not require one. - 2.26.13 Should a passenger wish to pay by cash the driver must ask the passenger if they require a receipt.
+If the passenger requires a receipt, the driver must provide one which accurately states the time and date, driver number, journey detail and fare.
+All receipts must be produced on carbon paper.
+The driver is to retain all receipts given and produce to a licensing officer upon request.
+Failure to produce a receipt upon request could see the driver liable to enforcement action being taken. - 2.26.14 Licence holders are reminded that they are data handlers when dealing with personal information such as names, addresses, emails addresses and telephone numbers and must comply with the requirements of data protection regulations and GDPR.
+Breaches of data protection regulations may impact on the ability to hold a licence with the Council. - 2.27 Trailers - 2.27.1 Trailers may only be used with the prior approval of the Council and then subject to the following requirements: - (i) the driver's DVLA driving licence must cover the categories that allow the towing of trailers, - (ii) the trailer must at all times comply with all requirements of road traffic legislation and the current Road Vehicles (Construction and Use)Regulations, - (iii) the vehicle insurance must include cover for towing a trailer, - (iv) trailers must not be left unattended anywhere on the highway, - (v) a suitable lid or other approved means of enclosure shall be fitted to secure and cover the contents of the trailer whenever in use; - (vi) trailers must display an identical licence plate to the licensed vehicle, - (vii) trailers cannot be used on a taxi rank and should only be used for specific prebooked journeys, not whilst plying for hire. - 2.28 Disability access - 2.28.1 In the case of all licensed vehicles which are built or adapted for disabled passengers, the Bedford Borough Council design of the vehicle should ordinarily ensure that any wheelchair is loaded from the side rather than the rear of the vehicle.
+Whilst the Council prefer vehicles to be loaded from the side it is aware that rear-loading vehicles better suit certain types of motorised wheelchair, therefore each vehicle will be assessed on its own merits.